jweissman/orsino/playtesting.md

 ---
 - [ ] Tiny game db with towns you've visited so you can travel back
 ---
-- [ ] Describe colors of prismatic spray
 - [ ] Racial magic weapon/armor traits (sword of goblinkind with abilities we can lookup)
 - [ ] Dual terrain types
 - [ ] Model PC classes as a table; race job restrictions as data